maryanneramil19/WD--Hands-On-2/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
- Welcome to my Hero and Card Display website with distinct desings close to my heart including static designs of heroes and both static and animated versions of cards using HTML and CSS.
+ Welcome to my Hero and Card Display websitefeaturing unique desings close to my heart.
+Including static designs of heroes and collection of static and animated cards using HTML and CSS.

 </div>